openfl/OpenFLDevelopersGuide/storing-local-data/README.md

 Storing typed objects in shared objects

-You can store typed ActionScript instances in shared objects.
+You can store typed Haxe instances in shared objects.
 You do this by calling the flash.net.registerClassAlias() method to register the class.
 If you create an instance of your class and store it in the data member of your shared object and later read the object out, you will get a typed instance.
 By default, the SharedObject objectEncoding property supports AMF3 encoding, and unpacks your stored instance from the SharedObject object; the stored instance retains the same type you specified when you called the registerClassAlias() method.

 (iOS only) Prevent cloud backup of local shared objects